Partial retirement

 The simulation tool in MySwissRePension lets you calculate your prospective prorated retirement benefits for different degrees of partial retirement.

-In case of voluntary partial retirement, the supplementary pension must as a rule be financed by the insured.
-You can finance a supplementary pension by means of contributions to the ER account or by choosing a lifelong reduction of your retirement pension.
+In case of voluntary partial retirement, an AHV bridging pension must as a rule be financed by the insured.
+You can finance an AHV bridging pension by means of contributions to the ER account or by choosing a lifelong reduction of your retirement pension.